myriadmobile/Droar/README.md

 There are 3 different ways configure the "knobs" (table sections) shown:

 ### Registering default knobs:
 This can be done using the `registerDefaultKnobs` method of `Droar`.
-If this isn't called, all default sections will be displayed.
+If this isn't called, all default knobs will be displayed.

 ### Registering a static knob:
 Static knobs will always be shown in Droar.
 They can be added using the `register` method of `Droar`.